 |Managed Account Program Fees|

-For the Premier Select Program, GWN negotiates fees on a client-to-client basis.
+For the Premier Select Program and MAP Program, GWN negotiates fees on a client-to-client basis.
 The firm does guarantee, though, that these fees will not surpass 2.00% annually.
 Fees for both programs are charged quarterly in arrears, but GWN reserves the right to shift this to a monthly pay schedule.

 If you subscribe to the Money by Design Platinum Program, your fees will vary from 0.80% to 1.40%.
 For this program, not only will the value of your account determine what you pay, but the type of manager you use will as well.
 GWN also charges these fees on a quarterly basis in arrears, though it reserves the right to switch to monthly fees.